Structural Properties of Entropic Vectors and Stability of the Ingleton Inequality: Introduction

-The non-Ingleton cone has a 14-dimensional simplex as its base.
-One of the 13-dimensional faces of this simplex is defined by the Ingleton equality and is a common face with the base of $ \Gamma_{4}^{\mathrm{Ing}}$.
-The remaining vertex of the simplex is the so-called \emph{special point}.
-It is neither an entropic nor an almost entropic point, as was shown in~\cite{zhang1998characterization}.
-The study of the cone of almost entropic points essentially reduces to the question of what neighborhood around the special point is free of almost entropic points, or, equivalently, what neighborhood of the face shared between the Ingleton and non-Ingleton regions is filled with almost entropic points. \footnote{ If we denote by $\alpha_{1},\dots,\alpha_{15}$ the convex coordinates in the non-Ingleton simplex (the base simplex of non-Ingleton cone), such that $\alpha_{15}=1$ is the defining equation of the special point, while $\alpha_{15}=0$ is the equation of the face common with the Ingleton-region, then the almost-entropic region is described by the inequality
+The study of the cone of almost-entropic points essentially reduces to the question of what neighborhood around the special point is free of almost entropic points, or, equivalently, what neighborhood of the face shared between the Ingleton and non-Ingleton regions is filled with almost entropic points. \footnote{ If we denote by $\alpha_{1},\dots,\alpha_{15}$ the convex coordinates in the non-Ingleton simplex (the base simplex of non-Ingleton cone), such that $\alpha_{15}=1$ is the defining equation of the special point, while $\alpha_{15}=0$ is the equation of the face common with the Ingleton-region, then the almost -entropic region is described by the inequality

 where $\Phi$ is some concave function on the $13$-dimensional simplex.
 Ultimately, the complete characterization of $\bar{\Gamma}^{*}_{4}$ reduces to the description of the function $\Phi$.
-The main results of this paper contribute to a better understanding of the behavior of $\Phi$ near the boundary of its domain.} A detailed discussion of the geometry of the cones $\bar \Gamma_4^\star$, $\Gamma_{4}^{\mathrm{Ing}}$, and $\Gamma_{4}$, and of the non-Ingleton cone can be found, e.g., in~\cite{csirmaz2016using,csirmaz2025exploring} and in~\cite{matus2016entropy,matveev2019tropical}.
-In general, the complete description of $\bar \Gamma_4^\star$ remains far from being understood.
+The main results of this paper contribute to a better understanding of the behavior of $\Phi$ near the boundary of its domain.} Thus, the Ingleton inequality plays a crucial role in the geometry of $\bar{\Gamma}^{*}_{4}$.
+On the one hand, this inequality together with all its permutations provides an inner bound for this cone.
+On the other hand, many non-Shannon type inequalities can be written in the form of the Ingleton inequality with a relatively small additional ``correction term'', which give an outer bound for this cone, see the discussion in \cite[section~2]{weilenmann2017analysing}.
+Systematic investigations of the geometry of the cones $\Gamma_{4}$, $\bar \Gamma_4^\star$, and $\Gamma_{4}^{\mathrm{Ing}}$ can be found in~\cite{csirmaz2025exploring,matus2016entropy,matveev2020tropical}.
+In general, the complete description of $\bar \Gamma_4^\star$ remains far from being understood, despite considerable efforts devoted to this problem.